Today was a fairly thorough introduction to Buenos Aires. In particular, how Argentine time works.

 I feel perhaps 10% more comfortable now in a crowded milonga, so at this rate I should be 100% comfortable before we leave.
 That’s how it works, right?

-Tomorrow (well, today) I need to go get rather a lot more cash to pay my tailor, then we have two morning classes at the school Steph likes, Escual el Mundial de Tango.
-We did visit DNI, but their classes are afternoon only, so clash with milongas.
+Tomorrow (well, today) I need to go get rather a lot more cash to pay my tailor, then we have two morning classes at the Escual el Mundial de Tango.
+I did visit DNI, but their classes are afternoon only, so clash with milongas.
 I’ll see how I get on at EeMdT.
-We also enquired about private lessons with the teachers from Muy Lunes.
+I also enquired about private lessons with the teachers from Muy Lunes.
 All teachers bar the internationally-known ones seem to charge roughly the same, which is the equivalent of about £27/hour.
 So one potential plan is to attend pre-milonga classes only, as a way to meet followers, and do one private a day in the morning.
 Watch this space!